Mediacorp: Production

 In 2000, MediaCorp Studios was created to produce content for MediaCorp TV channels, such as Channel 5, Channel U and Channel 8.
 In 2001, EagleVision was created to produce content for Suria and Vasantham.
-They co-produce programmes with regional broadcasters and production houses such as Media Prima Malaysia, Radio Televisyen Malaysia, Radio Television Brunei, Eightgeman Taiwan and Taiwan Television.
+They co-produce programmes with regional broadcasters and production houses such as Media Prima Malaysia, Radio Televisyen Malaysia, Radio Television Brunei, ABS-CBN Studios Philippines, NET.
+Indonesia, Eightgeman Taiwan and Taiwan Television.